armanichalmers/Executive_Box_Office_Dashboard/README.md

 The dashboard combines summary metrics with event-, genre-, and time-based analysis so users can move from an executive overview to more detailed performance insights within a single reporting solution.

-## 🤝 Collaboration
+## 🤝 Collaboration & Individual Contribution

-This project was completed as part of a **three-person analytics team** during the Career Accelerator.
+This project was completed within a **three-person analytics team** during the Career Accelerator, with team members collaborating on the broader reporting engagement and preparation for the executive presentation.

-Team members collaborated on dashboard development, data validation, visual design, and the organization of business metrics to ensure the final solution communicated Box Office performance clearly and effectively.
+I was responsible for the **end-to-end development of the Power BI dashboard**, including connecting the SharePoint-hosted data, selecting and building the KPIs and visualizations, designing the dashboard layout and interactive features, and validating the final reporting outputs.

+The team worked together to review the completed solution and prepare for its presentation to executive leadership.

 ## 🎤 Executive Presentation

-The completed dashboard was presented to the **Tivoli Theatre Foundation's Chief Operating Officer (COO)**.

-During the presentation, we communicated key operational KPIs and demonstrated how the interactive dashboard could be used to monitor Box Office performance and support executive decision-making.
+I presented the completed dashboard to the **Tivoli Theatre Foundation's Chief Operating Officer (COO)**, communicating key operational KPIs and demonstrating how the interactive dashboard could be used to monitor Box Office performance and support executive decision-making.

+The presentation provided an opportunity to explain the dashboard's functionality, walk through key performance metrics, and demonstrate how the solution transformed Box Office data into an accessible executive reporting tool.

 ## 🔗 View the Interactive Dashboard